OSMNames/www.osmnames.org/download.md

 # Downloads

-Download the pre-generated data with over 21 million place names for the whole planet.
-Get it now and use it in your product, website, project or private research!
-The data are available under the [Open Database License](https://tldrlegal.com/license/odc-open-database-license-(odbl)), the same license as original [OpenStreetMap](https://www.openstreetmap.org/copyright) data.
+Here you can download the pre-generated data with over 21 million place names for the whole planet.
+Feel free to use it in your next project, your website, company product or just for your private research.

+The file is available under the [Open Database License](https://tldrlegal.com/license/odc-open-database-license-(odbl)), the same license as the original [OpenStreetMap](https://www.openstreetmap.org/copyright) data.

 <div id="planet-list">
 	<div class="col12 download-item">